lmorg/murex/docs/parser/scalar.md

-# `$Variable`
+# `$Variable` Sigil

 > Expand values as a scalar

 ## Description

-The scalar token is used to tell Murex to expand variables and subshells as a string (ie one single parameter) irrespective of the data that is stored in the string.
+The scalar token is used to tell Murex to expand variables and sub-shells as a string (ie one single parameter) irrespective of the data that is stored in the string.
 One handy common use case is file names where traditional POSIX shells would treat spaces as a new file, whereas Murex treats spaces as a printable